 AOOA is a farm and soon it will have its own restaurant (we are hoping to obtain the required permits to rehabilitate our 1805 barn into a small farm restaurant!).
 Currently, we are a farm with silvopastures, a market garden, animals, and a farm stand!
 We host some small outdoor workshops posted on the website too.
 Come visit us at the farm stand on weekends where we sell the farm's harvest and some delectable eats!
 We look forward to feeding our neighbors and promoting fellow Orange Country farmers and their work.

 All For One One For All is located at 221 Craigville Road in Goshen NY.
-The Farm Stand is open from 11AM-7PM every Friday, Saturday and Sunday.
-And! we have a self serve area open during the week 9AM-5PM.
+The Farm Stand is open from 11AM-7PM every Friday, Saturday and Sunday from March - November.
+And! we have a self-serve area open year-round from 9AM-5PM.

 WONDERING ABOUT OUR NAME?